manthan2017/clockAngleProblem/README.md

 Code is written based on the assumption that the file to read is in the same directory as the source.
 Run using $python clockangle.py

-- Minute hand is blue and hour hand is red.
+- Minute hand is black and hour hand is red.